The Prodigy: Invaders Must Die (2008–2010)

 To coincide with the release of the album, the band embarked on a nine-date UK arena tour, with support from Dizzee Rascal, Noisia, Herve, and DJ Kissy Sell Out.
 The tour included the first edition of the band's own annual dance gig, the Warriors Dance Festival.
 The single "Omen" debuted at number 1 on the Canadian Singles Chart the week of 25 February 2009 and won the Kerrang!
 Award for Best Single.
 The initial critical response to Invaders Must Die was somewhat mixed.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 60, based on 20 reviews.
 However, the album was well received by the fans, who welcomed it in a positive light compared to Always Outnumbered, Never Outgunned.
 Two singles followed, "Warrior's Dance" and "Take Me to the Hospital", which were released on 11 May and 31 August 2009 respectively.
 The former song peaked at number 9 on the UK Singles Chart, while the latter included a VHS-filmed music video that premiered on VidZone.
 A fourth single, "Invaders Must Die (Liam H Reamped Version)", from the Special Edition of the album, was released.
 Howlett would later describe the album as "more of a celebration.
 We'd come back together and were like, 'Yeah!
 We're here, we're really buzzing!"

 In the same year, Howlett co-produced the song "Immunize" on Pendulum's third album, Immersion.

-They also played Glastonbury in 2009.
+The band also played Glastonbury in 2009.